 For their part, DPW officials have reached an agreement with MDE to drop the city’s legal challenge to state intervention at Back River and will reimburse the state for its emergency corrective efforts there.

 On Friday, a consent order was released laying out the terms for MES’ continued supervision of the plant where massive releases of poorly treated sewage drew public attention a year ago.

-Both the Back River and Patapsco treatment facilities have been exceeding their permits, polluting local waterways and Chesapeake Bay with illegal amounts of phosphorus and nitrogen.
+Both the Back River and Patapsco treatment facilities have been exceeding their permits, polluting local waterways and the Chesapeake Bay with illegal amounts of phosphorus and nitrogen.

 “The report underscores just how catastrophic of a failure we are dealing with on multiple levels” – Angela Haren, Chesapeake Legal Alliance.

-Also moving forward are legal actions by the state and by Blue Water Baltimore over the city’s sewage treatment failures.
+Also moving forward are legal actions by the state and by Blue Water Baltimore over the sewage treatment failures.

 The local nonprofit plans this week to file an injunction against the city in federal court to require immediate action to address solid waste handling and staffing and other problems.

 “This report supports a lot of what we already knew about how dire conditions are at the Back River WWTP.
 It underscores just how catastrophic of a failure we are dealing with on multiple levels,” said Angela Haren, senior attorney at Chesapeake Legal Alliance, which is assisting Blue Water.

 Upon arrival, MES began to clean tall grass and weeds out of tanks, make critical repairs to broken machinery and get the staff to clean up unsightly and dangerous conditions around Back River’s 466-acre site.